graphprotocol/rfcs/engineering-plans/0001-graphql-query-prefetching.md

 is the only place that contains the parent -> child relationship.
 When the parent field is derived, the child field can not be a derived field.

-That leaves us with the following combinations of whether the parent and child store a list or a scalar value, and whether the parent is derived:
+That leaves us with eight combinations of whether the parent and child store a list or a scalar value, and whether the parent is derived.
 For details on the GraphQL schema for each row in this table, see the section at the end.
 The `Join cond` indicates how we can find the children for a given parent.
-There are four different join conditions in this table.

-When we query children, we need to have the id of the parent that child is related to (and list the child multiple times if it is related to multiple parents) since that is the field by which we window and rank children.

-For join conditions of type C and D, the id of the parent is not stored in the child, which means we need to join with the `parents` table.

-Let's work out the details of these queries; the implementation uses `struct EntityLink` in `graph/src/components/store.rs` to distinguish between the different types of joins and queries.
+The table refers to the four different kinds of join condition we might need as types A, B, C, and D.

 | Case | Parent list? | Parent derived? | Child list? | Join cond                  | Type |
 |------|--------------|-----------------|-------------|----------------------------|------|